Bulimo/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	11. 10-delete_nodeint.c : a function that deletes the node at index index of a listint_t linked list.
 	12. 100-reverse_listint.c : a function that reverses a listint_t linked list.
 	13. 101-print_listint_safe.c : a function that can print a listint_t linked list with a loop
+	14. 102-free_listint_safe.c :  a function that frees a listint_t list.
+	15.